purescript/documentation/guides/Getting-Started.md

     pulp build

 This will compile each module present in `src/` into a separate file in the `output/` directory.

+The compiler will display several warnings about missing type declarations.
+In general it is considered good practice to provide explicit type signatures.
+In this guide, they are left out for brevity.
+In the absence of type signatures, the PureScript compiler infers types automatically but will remind us to consider adding them.

 #### Writing a Test Suite